sora-xor/sora-docs/src/check-supply.md

 ---
-title: Check Supply on the Sora Network | Sora Docs
+title: Check Supply on the SORA Network | SORA Docs
 head:
   - - meta
     - name: description
-      content: Learn how to check the token supply on the Sora Network and get insights into the circulating supply and total supply of assets.
-Discover the tools, interfaces, and resources available to check the supply of tokens on the Sora Network and stay informed about the available token quantities within the Sora ecosystem.
+      content: Learn how to check the token supply on the SORA Network and get insights into the circulating supply and total supply of assets.
+Discover the tools, interfaces, and resources available to check the supply of tokens on the SORA Network and stay informed about the available token quantities within the SORA ecosystem.
   - - meta
     - name: keywords
-      content: check supply, Sora Network, token supply, circulating supply, total supply, assets, tools, interfaces, Sora ecosystem
+      content: check supply, SORA Network, token supply, circulating supply, total supply, assets, tools, interfaces, SORA ecosystem
 ---

 # Check Supply